-6.6 Tax aspects Project B.V.
+6.6 Tax aspects Project BV

-Project B.V. is taxable for Dutch corporate income tax.
-Furthermore, as the economic interest in Project B.V. is (pro rata parte) held by the Investors in the Fund, an Investor may - depending on its tax status - be subject to Dutch corporate income tax or dividend withholding tax on dividend and capital gains realised on its shareholding in Project B.V.
-Given the expected (limited) size of Project B.V. compared to the total size of the Fund, from a financial point of view, the use of Project B.V. should have no material impact on the after-tax yield for Investors is expected.
+Project BV is taxable for Dutch corporate income tax.
+Furthermore, as the economic interest in Project BV is (pro rate parte) held by the Investors in the Fund, an Investor may - depending on its tax status - be subject to Dutch corporate income tax or dividend withholding tax on dividend and capital gains realised on its shareholding in Project BV.
+Given the expected (limited) size of Project BV compared to the total size of the Fund, from a financial point of view, no material impact with the use of Project BV on the after tax yield for Investors is expected.
 Investors are advised to consult their own tax adviser to discuss possible tax consequences of their investment.